Repaint History: Reclaiming the Female Gaze in Art

 “Only men are capable of aesthetic greatness.”
-Famously uttered by the late Brian Sewell, this statement, is perhaps one of the most controversial and illuminating to be made by an art critic in the contemporary era, and yet, the sentiment can be found throughout the tradition of art history dating back to its inception.
+This acerbic sexist remark uttered by the late Brian Sewell, is perhaps one of the most controversial and illuminating to be made by an art critic in the contemporary era.
+Yet, the sentiment can be found throughout the tradition of art history dating back to its inception.
 Just ask anyone to think of three famous artists from any era, and the overwhelming majority of responses are all male.

-Such is the plight of two Toronto entrepreneurs who are looking to #RepaintHistory.
-The aptly titled startup which encompasses a fashion line, a creative community and educational talkback series, helmed by Pegah Kargar and Jessica Tan, has a specific goal in mind, to “bring recognition and awareness to forgotten female artists of the past through various mediums while supporting present and future artists to ensure this gap will not exist in the future.”
+Or Toronto’s very own feminist arts activists.
+Started by two Toronto entrepreneurs, RepaintHistory seeks to champion gender equality in art and in the process rewrite the history of women in art.
+The aptly titled startup which encompasses a fashion line, a creative community and educational talkback series, helmed by Pegah Kargar and Jessica Tan is tackling sexism with a specific goal in mind, to “bring recognition and awareness to forgotten female artists of the past through various mediums while supporting present and future artists to ensure this gap will not exist in the future.”
 Women in art have been criminally underrepresented and undervalued for centuries, lending a disproportionate and sexist disposition to the art world, #RepaintHistory looks to rectify that through raising awareness, visibility and support for past and future female artists.